raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step07.md

 ## Attaching the UDS to the buggy

-Having read about how a Ultrasonic Distance Sensor (UDS) works, you are now going to connect one to the Raspberry Pi.
-Make sure to check whether you need a voltage divider - check the model number or post a photo in the comments if you are unsure.
+Now that you have read about how a UDS works, you are going to connect one to the Raspberry Pi.
+Make sure to check whether you need a voltage divider: check the model number or post a photo in the comments if you are unsure.

 ### What you will need

 For this step, you will need the following items:

 + Ultrasonic distance sensor
-+ 4 x female-to-male jumper leads
++ Four female-to-male jumper leads

 If your UDS is 5V, you will also need:

-+ 2 different resistors to split the voltage (e.g. a 330 Ohm resistor and a 620 Ohm resistor)
++ Two different resistors to split the voltage (e.g. a 330-ohm resistor and a 620-ohm resistor)
-+ 2 more female-to-male jumper leads (6 in total)
++ Two more female-to-male jumper leads (six in total)
 + Soldering iron and solder
 + Tape